kiranaradhya-git/aws-minicapstone-week2-Kubernetes/README.md

 ![image](https://github.com/user-attachments/assets/fa628475-220d-4e46-b932-7a49e04ccfed)

-You should be able to create a new version of your application using Docker commands.
+Now you completed the creation a new version of your application using Docker commands.

 **Use commands to help you stop any containers**